PayPal’s Shift to Cryptocurrencies: A New Era for Crypto Payments

 We are here to demystify PayPal’s debut in the crypto space and see if it is actually worth the hype.
 We will also get to the bottom of what it means to those of you who have invested your time, sweat, and money in various crypto wallets and exchanges, and how PayPal could benefit from this.

 The core strength of PayPal as a payment company is the number of global merchants (26 million) and users (346 million).
-Soon, PayPal wants to empower its merchants to accept Bitcoin as payment from its users.
-Starting with the U.S, PayPal users will be able to create a digital wallet to buy, hold, and sell crypto.
-Throughout 2021, PayPal’s focus will be on enabling the merchant aspect of this initiative.
+PayPal has enabled millions of merchants to accept crypto payments, allowing them to accept Bitcoin, Ethereum, Litecoin, and Bitcoin Cash directly.
+Starting with the U.S., PayPal users will be able to create a digital wallet to buy, hold, and sell crypto.
+Since 2021, PayPal has been expanding its cryptocurrency services, enabling more merchants to accept crypto payments and further enhancing its crypto offerings.

 Buy Bitcoins with PayPal